jessepav/lacygoill-wiki-backup/vim/debug.md

 ... are different.

-Because of  this, if you source  a file you want  to debug with `:ru`,  you must pass an absolute path to `:breakadd`:
+Because of  this, if you source  a file you  want to debug with  `:runtime`, you must pass an absolute path to `:breakadd`:

     " ✘
     :breakadd plugin/search.vim
-    :ru plugin/search.vim
+    :runtime plugin/search.vim

     " ✘
     :breakadd */plugin/search.vim
-    :ru plugin/search.vim
+    :runtime plugin/search.vim

     " ✔
     :breakadd ~/.vim/pack/mine/opt/search/plugin/search.vim
-    :ru plugin/search.vim
+    :runtime plugin/search.vim

-Probably because `:ru`  expands the argument it receives into  an absolute path, once it finds a matching file in the rtp.
+Probably because  `:runtime` expands the  argument it receives into  an absolute path, once it finds a matching file in the rtp.

 # :debug-name
 ## automatic anchors